 Whatever it is, take a look at your budget and see if you can swing a small monthly donation to your favorite causes.

 Don’t try to keep up with the Joneses

 Everyone has probably heard the phrase “keeping up with the Joneses.”
 And most people probably brush it off, thinking it doesn’t apply to them.

 As we earn more money, we tend to subconsciously increase our spending to go with it — aka lifestyle inflation.

 We upgrade apartments or homes.
 We buy nicer cars.
 We eat at nicer restaurants than we did when we had our first jobs.
 We spend more on clothing, home decor, etc.

 There’s nothing inherently wrong with any of these things.
 In fact, I tell my coaching clients they should identify areas of their lives where they spend guilt-free — for Brandon and I, it’s live music and eating out.

 But it becomes a problem when you spend more in every category.

 A good way to combat this problem is to decide ahead of time how you’ll upgrade your lifestyle.
 If you get a raise, decide ahead of time which spending categories you’ll increase and which will stay the same.
 That way they don’t all increase without you noticing.

-2021 can be the year you finally turn your finances around and reach all of your goals.
-By implementing just a few of the financial habits on this list (or more than a few), you’ll be amazing at the progress you see.
+2023 can be the year you finally turn your finances around and reach all of your goals.
+By implementing just a few of the good financial habits on this list (or more than a few), you’ll be amazed at the progress you see.